-Your passport should be valid for at least six months beyond the period of stay.
+Your passport should be valid for at least six months beyond the period of stay and it is advised to have at least one blank page.
 Please be sure to fill out the "Emergency Next of Kin" section in your passport

 Spain is a party to the Schengen Agreement.
 This means that U.S., Canadian, Australian and European citizens may enter Spain for up to 90 days for tourist or business purposes without a visa.
 All other nationalities must check the visa entry requirements before your departure.
 You need sufficient funds and a return airline ticket.

 There are a number of major international embassies located in Madrid, including those for the US, Canada, UK, Australia and New Zealand. here are also a number of consulates based in Barcelona, Malaga, Las Palmas, Seville and other main cities.
 However, embassies for a number of other countries are located in other European cities, offering coverage to Spain.
 Please check with your relevant government for the relevant contact details.

 N.B.
 Please note, visa and entry requirements, regulations and restrictions can vary on a regular basis.
 Please ensure you check in good time prior to travel the current requirements applicable to you.

 It is company policy that all passengers must have valid travel insurance prior to travelling, to include but not limited to health insurance and cancellation insurance.
 It is vital that ALL members of the travelling party are fully insured for the dates of travel.
 All pre-existing medical conditions must be declared to the insurer and the correct cover must be taken in regard to the specific type of holiday you are taking.